The Enemy Inside (Dream Theater song)

 There is a music video for the song which shows a returning war veteran suffering from post-traumatic stress disorder.
 It is notable as Dream Theater's first music video to not feature any of the band members.

 On December 6, 2013, it was announced that "The Enemy Inside" was nominated for the "Best Metal Performance" Grammy Award, coming in second to Black Sabbath's "God Is Dead?"

-Track list
+Track listing

 Save A Warrior

 During filming the music video to "The Enemy Inside", Dream Theater were connected to Save A Warrior, an organization dedicated to embracing returning war veterans and offering safe, innovative evidence-based resiliency programs for soldiers suffering from post-traumatic stress disorder.
 The band has worked closely to the organization.